-I originally skipped Phu Quoc during my 3-week trip to Vietnam, because, to be honest, I’m not a fan of seemingly opulent places built solely for tourism.
+Despite being voted one of the most beautiful islands in South East Asia, I originally skipped Phu Quoc during my 3-week trip to Vietnam as I wasn’t interested in beach activities during that trip.
+I also wasn’t too keen on seeing the main attractions in Phu Quoc, meaning the amusement parks and fake European towns.
 But I got the chance to visit for 4 days during a work trip, and I had a fun time discovering the variety of activities on Vietnam’s tropical island.

-You can experience so many different things in Phu Quoc: beach days and water adventures, night markets in Duong Dong, amusement parks like Vinwonders, Vietnamese culture in small villages, and towns like Grand World with fake European architecture and decor.
+You can experience so many different things in Phu Quoc: beach days and water adventures, trekking through the national park, sampling street food at night markets in Duong Dong, discovering Vietnamese culture in small villages, and exploring made-up towns like Grand World with fake European architecture.
 However, there are also places in Phu Quoc that I would avoid, mostly for ethical reasons.

 Here are the best things to do in Phu Quoc for a 4-day trip, along with insider tips and activities I avoided and why.